If you’re spending any amount of extended time in Colombia, then Buenavista, in the department of Quindío, needs to be on your list.

 It’s important to first note that there are multiple towns called Buenavista in Colombia.
 This Buenavista is in the department of Quindío, in the coffee region of Colombia, south of Medellin.
 To get here, take a one hour bus ride from the Armenia bus terminal.
 Buses leave every 30min until 5pm, after which, they leave at 6:30pm and 8:15pm.

-You can get to Armenia via bus from Bogota or Medellin.
+You can get to Armenia via bus from the bustling capital of Bogota or beautiful city of Medellin.
 It’s a long bus ride of relatively equal duration from either city.
-If you are already in Colombia’s coffee region, any small town will allow you to get to Armenia (sometimes with a bus stop or transfer at another city).
+If you are already in Colombia’s coffee region, likely in either touristy Salento or local favorite Filandia, you’re less than 3 hours away with a connection in Armenia.

 Where to Stay